Back in the day, we had sites like MySpace and Bebo.

 The TikTok app has been downloaded 2 billion times, so far.

-TikTok has around 800 million active users, spread across 155 countries and 75 languages.
+TikTok has around 1.7 billion active users, spread across 155 countries and 75 languages.

 There are currently an estimated 80 million active TikTok app users in the United States.